The Nobel Peace Prize and the laureates

 As soon as a new Peace Prize laureate is annouced, we start the updating of our permanent exhibitions.
 At first in the The Nobel Field, often named “the heart of the Nobel Peace Center”.
 Here, all laureates are presented on their own screen, surrounded by thousand small lights.
 Designer David Small is behind the concept, together with architect David Adjaye.
 He says the ambiance in the room is more important than the technology.
 “We wanted to create something timeless.
 Here you can meet all the Peace Prize laureates from today and going back more than a century – all in the same room – and they even speak to each other.”

 The Wall Papers are filled with information, photos, texts, videos and animations about the Peace Prize laureates’ life and work.
 On five large screens, you may navigate your way through facts about the Nobel Peace Prize, the Peace Prize laureates and the Nobel system.
 When the Nobel Peace Center opens to the public the morning after the announcement, photos and articles about the new laureate are on display.
 The audience can read more about ICAN and their work for an international ban on nuclear weapons.
-More than 2,800 other articles, 1,500 images and hundreds of videos and animations can be retrieved and explored.
+More than 2,800 other articles and 1,500 images, videos and animations can be retrieved and explored.

 Among those who have been awarded the Nobel Peace Prize since 1901, are some of the most significant figures in our recent history.
 True to their ideals, but at the same time focused on dialogue and collaboration, and of doing mankind good.
 Laureates like Nelson Mandela, Martin Luther King, Jr., Dalai Lama, Mother Teresa, Fridtjof Nansen, The International Committee of the Red Cross (ICRC), Albert Schweitzer and Alva Myrdal all contribute to making the Nobel Peace Prize the world’s most prestigious prize.